bem-site/bem-method/method/quick-start/quick-start.en.md

 ## Should I create a block or an element?

+### Create a block
-If a section of code:

-* might be reused and it doesn't depend on other page components being implemented, you should create a block;
+If a section of code might be reused and it doesn't depend on other page components being implemented.

+### Create an element

-* can't be used separately without the parent entity (the block), an element is usually created.
+If a section of code can't be used separately without the parent entity (the block).

 The exception is elements that must be divided into smaller parts – subelements – in order to simplify development.
 In the BEM methodology, [you can't create elements of elements](#nesting-1).
 In a case like this, instead of creating an element, you need to create a service block.